Package 'CMIP6VisR'

 Value

-Reruns a data frame with 2 columns: date and precipitation.
-The date is a standard R date over the interval 2015-01-01 to 2100-12-31, and the precipitation is the basin mean value.
+Returns a data frame with 2 columns: date and either precipitation or temperature, depending on the scenario name.
+The date is a standard R date over the interval 2015-01-01 to 2100-12-31, and the precipitation or temperature is the basin mean value for each date.

 Author(s)